Get Rich or Die Tryin'

 The album also contains guest appearances from Eminem, Young Buck, and Nate Dogg, as well as features from G-Unit co-members Lloyd Banks and Tony Yayo.
-Prior to the album, 50 Cent released several mixtapes alongside the Trackmasters on an unreleased album widely believed to be his debut in 2000.
+Prior to the album, 50 Cent released several mixtapes alongside the Trackmasters, and in 2000 recorded an unreleased album titled Power of the Dollar, widely believed to be his first.
 However, after suffering legal troubles and being blackballed from the music industry, 50 Cent found difficulty in securing another major-label recording contract, until he signed with Eminem's Shady Records in 2002.

-Released a week in advance to combat bootlegging and internet leakage, Get Rich or Die Tryin debuted and peaked at number one on the Billboard 200, selling over 872,000 copies in its first week of sales.
+Released a week in advance to combat bootlegging and Internet leakage, Get Rich or Die Tryin debuted and peaked at number one on the Billboard 200, selling over 872,000 copies in its first week of sales.
 The album's singles also saw worldwide success, with both "In da Club" and "21 Questions" reaching number one on the Billboard Hot 100, while "P.I.M.P." became a number one hit in several countries.
-The album was ranked number one on the Billboard Year-End 2003 and received generally positive reviews from music critics.
+The album was ranked number one on the Billboard Year-End 2003 and received general acclaim from music critics.

 Get Rich or Die Tryin was ranked by several publications as one of the best albums of the 2000s.
 In 2020, it was certified 9× Platinum by the Recording Industry Association of America (RIAA).
-It was the best-selling album of 2003 in the US, and was nominated for Best Rap Album at the 46th Grammy Awards.
+It was the best-selling album of 2003 in the US, and was nominated for Best Rap Album at the 46th Annual Grammy Awards.
 It won Favorite Rap/Hip-Hop Album at 2003 American Music Awards and Top Billboard 200 Album at the 2003 Billboard Music Awards.
 In 2020, Rolling Stone ranked the album number 280 on their updated 500 Greatest Albums of All Time list.

 Background

+Prior to the release of his first studio album, titled Power of the Dollar, 50 Cent was shot nine times in Queens, New York, on May 24, 2000.
+He survived but was dropped from his label, Columbia Records, who canceled the album's release.
+Seeking to avoid another encounter with his shooter, 50 Cent traveled out to Westbury, Long Island, at the invitation of producer Sha Money XL and began recording mixtapes there.
+During this period, 50 Cent also recorded several songs that would ultimately appear on Get Rich or Die Tryin'; he recalls that, when he completed a song that he was especially impressed by, he would decline to release the song and instead save it for his eventual studio debut.